 Populated on all days that end in “Y” for back patio bar performances, SXSW Conference & Festivals steps up the tempo on Rainey Street and takes over the road with hot ticket music acts and celeb spotting moments every March.
 Fans of mixology, be sure to stop into Half Step for a drink and a longing glance at their Clinebell ice machine.
-The rustic-chic Craft Pride features 51 Texas-only beer taps, plus experts to tell you all about them.
+Inspired by the Carribean and Latin America, Idle Hands will transport you to a tropical escape.
 Swing in the sunshine in a hammock on Lucille's patio or grab a friend for some bar games at Lustre Pearl.
 Clive Bar's swanky vibe and big wooden deck make it the perfect spot for a date night or a group outing.
 Visit the smallest bar you may ever see at Little Brother Bar, with just four bar stools.
 Stick around to watch vintage VHS tapes and soak up the nostalgia.

 Begin with brunch at Banger’s Sausage House & Beer Garden, a rowdy affair with 100+ beers on draft and a dog-friendly patio.
 Or toast Geraldine’s at Hotel Van Zandt, featuring champagne and New American dishes.
 Hailed by Bon Appétit as one of the best restaurants in the country, Emmer & Rye is at the top of its game with creative dishes, thoughtful cocktails and an American take on dim sum.
 Known for their "TexAsian Grub," Anthem is the spot for anything from brunch feasting to fueling those late night cravings.
 Traveling with a group?
 Get the PuPu Party Platter for four with brisket rangoons, shishito pepper queso, honey sriracha popcorn chicken and more.
 For a late night treat (or any time of day or night), donuts are the right choice.
 Find the sweetest versions at Little Lucy’s Mini Donuts.